 - Choreographers/dancers representing either contemporary or traditional/ethnic forms

-Ten choreographers will be selected, with 80% representing traditional/ethnic and 20% representing contemporary styles.
+Ten choreographers will be selected, representing traditional/ethnic and contemporary styles.
 It is anticipated that the majority of these choreographers/dancers or their work will represent the ethnic populations of Beaverton which include Spanish-speaking, Russian-speaking, Asian and Pacific Islanders, Native American, African-American, African, Middle Eastern, Slavic and others.
 We encourage proposals from choreographers that draw from contemporary or traditional/ethnic backgrounds and dance forms, and collaborations between choreographers and choreographers and musicians.

 Each choreographer will receive $1,300.
 No additional funds are available for travel, musicians, etc. Choreographers decide how to use the $1,300.